SolarArbiter/SolarArbiter.github.io/_posts/2019-09-30-Anonymous-Data.md

 specifying plant locations that are at higher or lower elevations than the true location.
 Also, avoid specifying locations on lakes or oceans.
-Don't specify a location that already has another solar plant on it -- that's just unnecessarily confusing and could lead to issues with the other plant owners/operators.
+Don't specify a location that already has another solar plant on it -- that's unnecessarily confusing and could lead to issues with the other plant owners/operators.

 For intraday forecasts, a tenth of a degree may not be precise enough.
 Carefully consider the compromises when pursuing intraday forecasts for